 The number of reindeer varies anually, but today there are about 250.000 herd animals in Norway, more than 185.000 of them in Finnmark.
 The herds are composed of about 74 % females, 20 % yearlings and 6 % bulls.

 Area dependent industry

-Profitable Reindeer husbandry requires large areas - a given pasture range can only sustain a limited number of animals, and migrating reindeer herds each need eight different seasonal pasture ranges.
+Viable reindeer husbandry requires large areas - because a given pasture area can only sustain a limited number of reindeer, and because reindeer use eight different seasonal pastures.